st0rmw1ndz/modbot/README.md

 ## Attributions

 This project was inspired by [gocaudices](https://github.com/LordRusk/gocaudices), which I've used in the past.
 I created this to be window manager and status bar agnostic, in addition to allowing more options for where the input comes from.

+Some ideas for how special cases should be handled were taken from [mblocks](https://gitlab.com/mhdy/mblocks), which is another great project in the same vein as this.